d-lta/nLuaCAS/README.md

 2. Transfer the `nLuaCAS.tns` file to your TI-Nspire calculator.
 3. Launch the app from My Documents.

+> 💡 Alternatively, users can try the open-source [nLink PC Tool](https://github.com/nRookie/nLink) for transferring `.tns` files, though it is unofficial and not affiliated with TI.
+Use responsibly and at your discretion.

 ---

 ## 💡 Notes